tpope/vim-fugitive/README.markdown

 I'm not going to lie to you; fugitive.vim may very well be the best Git wrapper of all time.
 Check out these features:

+Bring up an enhanced version of `git status` with `:G` (also known as `:Gstatus`).
+Press `g?` to bring up a list of mappings for numerous operations including diffing, staging, committing, rebasing, and stashing.

 View any blob, tree, commit, or tag in the repository with `:Gedit` (and `:Gsplit`, `:Gvsplit`, `:Gtabedit`, ...).
 Edit a file in the index and write to it to stage the changes.
 Use `:Gdiffsplit` to bring up the staged